 Analyst and Project Manager

 Coverage and Focus Areas Custom research and strategic business consulting projects

 Role and Responsibilities Katie DuBois is responsible for scoping, bidding, researching, implementing, and delivering custom research and strategic business consulting projects within TBR’s Tailored Services group.

 Experience and Background Prior to joining TBR, Katie was the director of Market Research at NFP Research, a custom market research firm focused on the food service and consumer packaged goods industries.
 Katie designed, developed and implemented domestic and global product studies for various multinational corporations, and worked with clients to bring structure to their marketing problems.

 Katie holds a Bachelor of Science in economics from Framingham State University (back when it was referred to as a college).
 She also graduated with honors from the University of Georgia’s Advanced School of Marketing Research.

 Coverage and Focus Areas Customer satisfaction, market research surveys, mobile computing, handsets, notebook PCs, desktop PCs, tablets, workstations, mobility, consumer electronics

-Role and Responsibilities Matthew Bowden, a TBR analyst focusing on tailored services, supports many of TBR’s custom reports and projects with his research and data analysis.
+Role and Responsibilities A senior data analyst focusing on tailored services, Matthew Bowden supports many of TBR’s custom reports and projects with his research and data analysis.
 Matthew contributes to primary research projects including online surveys and focus groups by facilitating research execution and providing statistical analysis that translates into actionable insights and recommendations for TBR’s client base.